AdguardTeam/KnowledgeBase/docs/general/license/payment-options.md

 To make it more convenient to use your AdGuard products, you can upgrade your license.

 1. To increase the functionality of your AdGuard products, you can **upgrade your free or trial license to the full version**.
-2. To extend the number of devices, you can **upgrade your AdGuard Ad Blocker Personal license to Family**.
+2. To extend the number of devices, you can **upgrade your Personal license to a Family one**.
 3. You can also **upgrade your subscription to a Lifetime license**.

 You can upgrade your license by: